ozyurtf/cpu-scheduler/README.md

 Modern computers can have 100s of CPUs.
 And **SMP** refers to a **computer architecture in which multiple CPUs are connected to a shared main memory**.
 In SMP systems, **each process has equal level of access to the memory and IO devices.**

-And **each scheduler has its own scheduler** which is responsible from **scheduling the threads in that CPU**.
+And **each CPU has its own scheduler** which is responsible from **scheduling the threads in that CPU**.
 That's why **each CPU is triggered by its own timer interrupt when a process/thread reaches its time limit of execution (time quantum).** Because each CPU is responsible from scheduling the processes/threads in it, the scheduling algorithm in each CPU might be called as **local scheduler** as well.

 **New processes**, which are created with fork(), **or threads**, which are created with clone(), are **generally assigned to the local CPU where the process/thread creation request is made**.
 And **if the process/thread load vary across different CPUs, the workload becomes imbalanced across different CPUs**.

 And **when imbalances occur in the workloads of different CPUs**, **the resources in the CPUs that have small amount of workloads might be idle for a long time while some other CPUs might be overloaded**.

 **This is not the situation we want because we don't want the resources to be idle**.
-In addition to this, **when imbalances happen** **some proceses/threads receive more CPU time compared to others and this decreases fairness**, **reduce overall responsiveness**, and **user experience**.
+In addition to this, **when imbalances happen**, **some proceses/threads receive more CPU time compared to others and this decreases fairness**, **reduce overall responsiveness**, and **user experience**.

 Therefore, we should find a way to solve this problem.